AntonSol919/linkspace/index.md

 The step forward is to take full control over who lords over us.

 Help speed things along.
-You can support the project by registering a LNS name.
+You can support the project by registering a public LNS name.

 # LNS{#LNS}

 LNS is built on top of linkspace.
-It reads and writes entries to the 'lns' domain.
-It provides a way for naming groups and public keys.
+It uses the lns domain to be exact.

+Groups and public keys are 32 bytes.
+Unreadable for humans.
+LNS enables us to assign them names.
+Both publicly by registering, and privately for your own convenience.

 **Groups** look like:

 - \#:pub